Malafas/OpenRA/ADS/ANALYSIS.md

 #Analysis

 ##Introduction
 OpenRA is a project meant to recreate and modernize the classic Command & Conquer real time strategy (RTS) games.
 It is made of two major elements: the OpenRA engine, a cross-platform open source game engine that provides a common platform for building RTS games; and OpenRA mods, the tweaks and changes that can be made to the common RTS platform provided by the OpenRA engine.

 The OpenRA engine is free comes with three distinct mods: Red Alert, Tiberian Dawn and Dune 2000.
 It includes native support for modern operating systems (Windows 10, macOS, and most Linux distros) without relying on emulation or binary hacks.

+Given the scope of this project, we will only be analyzing the Design and Architecture of the Game Engine.
+This way we can focus on the main features of the OpenRA.

 ##Technology
 ###.Net